bidyashor-cloud/DataCenterOps-Lab/setup/virtualbox-installation.md

 * **Windows hosts**

-This downloaded the VirtualBox installer (`.exe` file).
+This downloaded the VirtualBox installer (`.exe` file) to my system.

 ---

 ## 2️⃣ Installing VirtualBox

-Once the installer downloaded, I followed these steps:
+After the download finished, I installed VirtualBox by following these steps:

-1. Double-clicked the installer
+1. Double-clicked the installer file
-2. Clicked **Next** through the setup pages
+2. Clicked **Next** through the setup screens
-3. Selected all default components
+3. Kept the default installation components
-4. Clicked **Yes** when it warned about network interfaces
+4. Clicked **Yes** when Windows asked about creating network interfaces
-5. Clicked **Install**
+5. Pressed **Install**
-6. Waited for installation to complete
+6. Waited for the installation to complete
-7. Clicked **Finish**
+7. Clicked **Finish** to launch VirtualBox

-After this, VirtualBox was successfully installed on my system.
+At this point, VirtualBox was successfully installed on my machine.

 ---

-## 3️⃣ Verifying My Installation
+## 3️⃣ Verifying the Installation

-To make sure everything worked correctly, I opened VirtualBox from the Start Menu.
+To confirm that everything installed correctly, I opened VirtualBox from the Start Menu.

-I checked that:
+I checked the following:

 * The VirtualBox main window opened without errors
-* The “New” button for creating VMs was available
-* I could access the Network Settings and Preferences
+* I could see the **New** button to create virtual machines
+* The **Preferences** and **Network** options were available

-This confirmed VirtualBox installed correctly.
+This confirmed that VirtualBox was installed and working correctly.

 ---

 ## 4️⃣ Downloading the Ubuntu Server ISO

-To prepare for creating VMs, I downloaded the **Ubuntu Server 22.04 LTS ISO** from:
+To prepare for creating my virtual machines, I downloaded the **Ubuntu Server 22.04 LTS ISO** from the official Ubuntu website:

 [https://ubuntu.com/download/server](https://ubuntu.com/download/server)

-I chose the **server version** because:
+I chose the server edition because:

-* It uses a terminal (like real servers in a data center)
+* It runs in the terminal (like real Linux servers)
 * It is lightweight
-* It’s perfect for practicing Linux troubleshooting
+* It’s great for practicing Linux commands and troubleshooting

 I saved the ISO file to my Downloads folder.

 ---

-## 5️⃣ What’s Next?
+## 5️⃣ What I Will Do Next

-Now that VirtualBox and the Ubuntu ISO are ready, the next steps will be:
+Now that I have VirtualBox installed and the Ubuntu Server ISO ready, the next steps will be:

-* Creating two Linux VMs
+* Creating two Ubuntu Server VMs
-* Configuring CPU, RAM, and storage
+* Configuring CPU, RAM, and storage for each VM
-* Installing Ubuntu inside each VM
+* Installing Ubuntu Server inside both VMs

-I will document these steps in the `vm-creation.md` file in the next part of my project.
+I will document these steps in **vm-creation.md** as the next part of my project.

 ---

+# ✔ Done!